-For the three months ended March 31, 2020 and 2019, the Company recorded research and development expense related to this agreement with UHN of \$0 and \$194, respectively, which consists of reimbursable funded study trial costs.
-No milestone or maintenance fees were incurred related to the Fabry license agreement in the three months ended March 31, 2020 and 2019.
+For the three months ended March 31, 2021 and 2020, the Company recorded research and development expense related to this agreement with UHN of \$44 and \$0, respectively, which consists of reimbursable funded study trial costs.
+No milestone or maintenance fees were incurred related to this agreement in the three months ended March 31, 2021 and 2020.